ntk148v/awesome-stars/README.md

 - [go-tooling-workshop](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools gophers use in their day to day life
 - [direnv](https://github.com/direnv/direnv) - unclutter your .profile
 - [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
-- [pulumi](https://github.com/pulumi/pulumi) - Define cloud apps and infrastructure in your favorite language and deploy to any cloud
+- [pulumi](https://github.com/pulumi/pulumi) - Modern Infrastructure as Code - Create, deploy, and manage infrastructure on any cloud using your favorite language.
 - [kubespy](https://github.com/pulumi/kubespy) - Tools for observing Kubernetes resources in real time, powered by Pulumi.
 - [dep](https://github.com/golang/dep) - Go dependency management tool
 - [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software